 The Regional DMO clusters local governments, organisations, hotels, tour operators, universities and other partners.
 Its main focuses are supporting tourism development and promoting the region as an attractive tourist destination.
-The Regional DMO is a key partner in developing the region's core cultural tourism product: the Piast Trail.
+The Regional DMO is a key partner in developing the region's core cultural tourism product: the Piast Route.

-Greater Poland is the birthplace of Polish statehood, filled with monuments from the early middle ages and places crucial for Polish history - connected with The Piast Trail, the oldest culture tourism trail in Poland.
+Greater Poland is the birthplace of Polish statehood, filled with monuments from the early middle ages and places crucial for Polish history - connected with The Piast Route, Poland's oldest culture tourism trail.
 Yet, despite its significance, the trail is often perceived as suitable mostly for school trips.
-The key is to redefine it, bring new means of communication and storytelling and implement innovative strategies to build the tourist offer.
-Finally, it is essential to promote networking and cooperation between different entities in order to create a complex and complementary tourist product.
+The key is to re redefining it, bringing new means of communication and storytelling, and implementing vative strategies to build the tourist offer.
+Finally, it is essential to promote networking and cooperation between different entitito to create a complex and complementary tourist product.

 Since 2016 the Piast Trail has been managed by the Piast Trail Tourism Cluster, established by a group of local governments, with the partnership of the Greater Poland Tourism Organisation.
-Together we implement the vision of a coherent tourist product, shape promotion and brand management.
+Together we implement the vision of a coherent tourist product, and shape promotion and brand management.
 There is an ongoing project to develop a common communication strategy, however, there is no master plan for the trail yet.
 The main objective is to make the Piast Trail the best recognised cultural tourism trail in Poland, establish direct links between the heritage and local economy and make that heritage comprehensible for European tourists.